 Please contact the school's Financial Services Leader for payment options.
-Down payments can be made with cashier checks or credit cards, with fees.
-Remaining balance can be made through 2 different types of payment plans, please see Financial Services for more information.
+The school accepts cash and credit card payments (additional fees may be applied), cashier checks/money order payments.
 Financial aid recipients understand that monies received on their behalf are applied first to tuition costs.